ssfsx17/ffpnp/pandoc-markdown/0810-Jongleur.md

 |         | E: 1 row  | Target H: 4
 |         |           | Effect E/V: 3/3

+Potency: 50

 Projects your attack into all enemies in the target area.
-After-Armor Damage is halved.

 #### Jongleur 10